NC State vs. UCLA Holiday Bowl NCAA Football Odds, Plays and Insights | December 28, 2021

 UCLA Stats and Trends

-- In UCLA's 12 games this season, it has eight wins against the spread.
+- UCLA has played 12 games, with eight wins against the spread.

-- The Bruins have always covered the spread this year when underdogs by 1 point or more.
+- This season, the Bruins have won against the spread in each of their two games as an underdog of 1 point or more.

-- UCLA's games this season have eclipsed the over/under five times in 11 opportunities (45.5%).
+- UCLA's games this season have hit the over in 45.5% of its opportunities (five times in 11 games with a set point total).

-- UCLA is 8-3 against the spread and 8-4 overall when the team scores more than 19.7 points.
+- UCLA is 8-3 against the spread and 8-4 overall when the team records more than 19.7 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.